 Replacement patterns in filenames:

-Options for resources and execution (click to expand)
+Options for resources and execution (select and click to expand)

 MPI with hyperthreading using tasks per node